holyaustin/Soldier-Ant-Colony-SAGA-Chainlet/README.md

-# Soldier Ant Colony BNB Chain Zero2Hero HackathonBNB Chain Zero2Hero Hackathon
+# Soldier Ant Colony SAGA-Chainlet
 ### An epic web3 game that mimics the bio-inspration of soldier-ant for food hunt.
 Players finds it easy to play and earn as well as collaborating to create game characters and sell in the game marketplace.

 ## Introduction
-This project was built as part of the 2023 Hackathon.
+This project was built as part of the SAGA Multiverse 2023 Hackathon.
 The project is submitted as a GameFi, NFT and Meterverse Track project.
-Soldier Ant Colony BNB Chain Zero2Hero HackathonBNB Chain Zero2Hero Hackathon
+Soldier Ant Colony B SAGA-Chainlet.

 ![Soldier-Ant](https://github.com/holyaustin/Soldier-Ant-Colony-BNB/blob/main/client/src/assets/bg1.gif)